ilharp/ae-plugin-sdk-guide-cn/docs/effect-details/accessing-function-suites.rst

 .. _effect-details/accessing-function-suites:

-Accessing the After Effects Function Suites
+访问 After Effects Function Suites
 ################################################################################

 If you are writing C++ code, accessing functions in our PICA function suites is a breeze, using the AEGP_SuiteHandler, which automatically acquires the suite when needed, and disposes of it when done.
 Just instantiate the handler like so::